 Latest deals for the Maxxis Rambler EXO TR

-The Specialized Trigger Pro Josh Patterson / Immediate Media
+The Specialized Trigger Pro is a racer’s gravel tyre.
+Josh Patterson / Immediate Media

 The Specialized Trigger Pro isn’t among the newest gravel tyres on the market, but it is a tried and true option for fast and rough gravel racing.

-In fact, it was developed with input from multiple-time Dirty Kanza 200 winners Dan Hughes and Rebecca Rusch.
+In fact, it was developed with input from ultra-endurance gravel racers Dan Hughes and Rebecca Rusch.

-As one can plainly see from the tread, the Trigger Pro favors speed over traction.
-The raised center strip makes these treads fast and silent on pavement.
+As one can plainly see from the tread, the Trigger Pro favours speed over traction.
+The raised centre strip makes these treads fast and silent on pavement.